-When you key in numbers, the maximum number of digits for each base.
+The calculator does not allow you to key in a nondecimal number outside this range.
 For example, if you attempt to key in a 10-digit hexadecimal number, digit entry halts after the ninth digit.

 Numbers Too Big To Display.
-Nondecimal numbers outside the 36-bit range are displayed as <Too Big>.
-Don't mistake <Too Big> for an error message-it's merely the calculator's way of displaying a number that is too big to display in the current number base.
+Nondecimal numbers outside the 36-bit range are displayed as '<Too Big>'.
+Don't mistake '<Too Big>' for an error message-it's merely the calculator's way of displaying a number that is too big to display in the current number base.